• Skip to main content

 Daily performances take place across various regions of Bali.
 Some recommended locations to watch the Barong Ket include Batubulan Village, Ubud Village, Kesiman Village, Tanah Kilap, Pemongan, and Denpasar.

-Please note that in each location, the staging stage uses a Balinese architectural backdrop in the shape of ‘Candi Bentar‘, with the audience sitting in a terraced seating area.
+Please note that in each location, the staging uses a Balinese architectural backdrop in the shape of ‘Candi Bentar‘, with the audience sitting in a terraced seating area.
 A roof also protects the audience’s seating area, so the audience will not feel hot while watching.

 1. Batubulan Village